quasar2333/MCAA-Phase1/README.md

 # MCAA-Phase1 / 工匠学徒阶段一

 This project is a proof of concept for building an AI assistant that can plan, write and execute Python code.
 It demonstrates a simple workflow where the system plans tasks using a large language model (LLM), generates Python scripts for new tools, executes them and optionally stores successful tools for future use.
+A simple Tkinter GUI lets you manage API providers and run multiple tasks in parallel.

 **Warning**: the assistant executes generated code directly.
 Running this code on your machine can be dangerous and may cause data loss or other issues.
 Use it only for experimental purposes.

 ## Requirements
 - Python 3.8+
 - Python packages: at least `openai`. `google-generativeai` is required for Google models.
-- LLM provider settings stored in `api_config.json` (editable via `gui.py`)
+- LLM provider settings stored in `api_config.json` (editable via `gui.py`).
+Each provider can define multiple model IDs.

 ## Usage
 1. Install dependencies (at least `openai`).
 2. Edit or create providers in `api_config.json` or run `python gui.py` for a graphical interface.
+Providers may contain multiple models.
-3. Run the agent with `python main.py --provider PROVIDER_NAME` or start the GUI with `python gui.py`.
+3. Run the agent with `python main.py --provider PROVIDER_NAME --model MODEL_ID` or start the GUI with `python gui.py`.
+In the GUI you can create several tasks, start them and monitor their logs.

 ## 目录说明
 - `main.py` 负责整体流程控制